 Everybody likes to succeed.
-Since eons, the tradition has been that the passing generation conditions the upcoming with their definition of success.
+For eons, the tradition has been that the passing generation conditions the upcoming one with their definition of success.
 Very often, I find that people are trying to succeed based on someone else’s criteria and benchmark.
 Some are successful, some, full of success.
-Some succeed but do not know it, as a result they continue the toil and struggle; they are not successful but successfools.
-Some get fulfilled with their success, others only get fooled by it.
+Some succeed but do not know it, as a result, they continue to toil and struggle; they are not successful but successfools.
+Some are fulfilled by their success, others are only fooled by it.

-There is a huge communication gap between the shepherd and the sheep, absence of a common spoken language being the greatest barrier.
-But the strength of shepherd’s own leadership — born out of determination, experience and individuality — overcomes that easily.
-With a stick in his hand, a couple of whistling sounds and whispers, as well as servile dogs give shepherd the control and sovereignty.
+There is a huge communication gap between the shepherd and the sheep, the absence of a common spoken language being the greatest barrier.
+But the strength of the shepherd’s own leadership — born out of determination, experience, and individuality — overcomes that easily.
+A stick in hand, a couple of whistling sounds and whispers, as well as servile dogs, gives the shepherd control and sovereignty.

-Succeeding at any endeavour can be compared to drilling a hole in the wall.
+Succeeding in any endeavor can be compared to drilling a hole in a wall.
 The driller’s only focus is that hole at the time of drilling.
 The drilling machine and driller’s force are directed at that point on the wall with immaculate precision.
-The outcome is achieved in no time with the focus, persistence and, equally importantly, the right tool.
-You can have the right precision, energy and attitude but using a spoon to drill a hole will only give you scraping on the wall.
+The outcome is achieved in no time with focus, persistence, and, equally importantly, the right tools.
+You can have the right precision, energy, and attitude but using a spoon to drill a hole will only give you a scrape on the wall.

 A focused mind is the right tool, almost like the multipurpose drill that comes with tens of attachments.
 A settled mind is the most capable and competent shepherd.
-The senses will then serve as the watch dogs.
-With noble intentions, clear goal, morality as the foundation, compassionate attitude, contented soul, a peaceful mind, clear conscience, relentless pursuit, incessant effort and iron resolve, you will be truly successful before long.
-It may sound a lot but in reality it is not.
+The senses will then serve as watchdogs.
+With noble intentions, a clear goal, morality as the foundation, a compassionate attitude, a contented soul, peaceful mind, clear conscience, relentless pursuit, an incessant effort, and iron resolve, you will be truly successful before long.
+It may sound a lot but in reality, it is not.

 A common folly is to keep setting new goals when you get to the current one.
 It feels natural and normal but that does not qualify it being right too.
 If you keep shifting the goal post, you will keep working for the rest of your life.
 Your struggle between want-to-do versus have-to-do will continue.
 Ever setting new material goals is merely your mind fooling you and keeping you busy.